infiniticg/Infiniti-KMT/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;vi.
 Resilience is provided by an auto-scaling group managed by ECS and a Multi-AZ DB Deployment that is also backed up regularly.

-Architectural diagrams for our AWS IaaS and PaaS environment are included in our application architecture document ????
+Architectural diagrams for our AWS IaaS and PaaS environment are included in our [application architecture document](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_Application_Architecture.pdf>)

 n)	Developed automated unit tests for their code;  Infiniti’s Developers used automated unit tests for the KMT code.
 Our DevOps engineer then automated the running of the unit tests into the CI/CD pipeline.